tamazs/cds25-tutorial-auth/tutorials/01_session.md

 ## Theory

-In the last part we have implemented authentication.
+In the last part we implemented authentication.
-Meaning the user can prove their identity to the server.
+Meaning, the user can prove their identity to the server.
-They prove themselves by presenting a password that the server is able to verify without actually storing their password anywhere.
+They prove themselves by presenting a password that the server is able to verify.
+It does it without actually storing the password anywhere.
 The assumption is that only the user themselves knows their password.

-But what about the next request?
+But what about the next HTTP request?
-How does the server know from whom it originated?
+How can the server tell from whom it originated?
-Do we need to authenticate the user on each request, so they would have to enter their password each time they click on something on the web app?
+Do we need to authenticate the user on each request?
+That would require them to enter their password each time they click on something on the web app.

 What we need is some sort of prof that consecutive requests originated from the same web browser instance from which the user authenticated.